-Examples of the different data analyzed to identify Saharan dust transport are reported in Figures 54 and 55 for the dust outbreak episodes occurred on 27-30/01/2011 and 13-18/03/2011.
+Figures 67 and 68 report the dust outbreak episodes occurred on 27-30/01/2011 and 13-18/03/2011.
 These two periods have been characterized by the highest PM10 concentrations measured in both Malta and Gozo islands during year 2011.
 On 27/01/2011, model results indicate very high dust concentration over north-western Africa, in particular over Algeria, Tunisia and Libya.
-The backtrajectories indicate that dust is advected towards Malta from southern Tunisia and the western Sirte gulf, as clearly confirmed by the dust plumes motion visible in the MODIS AQUA image (Figure 54).
-The presence of dust over the Mediterranean sea surrounding Malta is confirmed by the AOD produced by the analysis of MODIS images.
-During the second period (13-18/03/2011) the movement of a low pressure system across the western Mediterranean basin caused advection of Saharan dust over large part of the Mediterranean Sea and southern Europe, as shown by the average MODIS AOD for 14-16/03/2011 (Figure 55).
-The direct impact of the dust plume over Malta on 15/03/2011 (characterized by the highest PM10 daily average concentrations measured during 2011, reaching 323 μg/m in Msida) is shown by the plume shape indicated by OMI Aerosol Index, by the dust forecast models concentration maps and by the back-trajectories indicating that the path of air masses reaching Malta from desert areas spanned the coastal area from eastern to western Sirte gulf at different heights over the sea level.
+The back-trajectories indicate that dust is advected towards Malta from southern Tunisia and the western Sirte gulf, as clearly confirmed by the dust plumes motion visible in the MODIS AQUA image (Figure 67).
+The presence of dust over the Mediterranean Sea surrounding Malta is confirmed by the AOD produced by the analysis of MODIS images.
+During the second period (13-18/03/2011) the movement of a low pressure system across the western Mediterranean basin caused advection of Saharan dust over large part of the Mediterranean Sea and southern Europe, as shown by the average MODIS AOD for 14-16/03/2011 (Figure 68).
+The direct impact of the dust plume over Malta on 15/03/2011 (characterized by the highest PM10 daily average concentrations measured during 2011, reaching 323 μg/m3 in Msida) is shown by the plume shape indicated by OMI Aerosol Index and by the dust forecast models concentration maps.
+The back-trajectories calculated by the HYSPLIT model indicate that the path of air masses reaching Malta from desert areas spanned the Libya and Tunisia coastal area from eastern to western Sirte gulf at different heights over the sea level.